How do I choose the right herbal study course for me?

 What exactly will a graduate of the East West Herb School gain?

-Graduates of the East West Herb Courses gain the ability to use western herbs (or others from around the world) according to traditional and time-honored diagnostic systems.
-Those who graduate from the Professional Herbalist Course will be able to evaluate illness according to such assessment methods as interrogation, observation, tongue, pulse and other differential systems based on the integration of traditional Chinese and Ayurvedic medicine (TCM & TAM) diagnostics.
+Graduates of the East West Herb Courses gain the ability to use Western, Chinese, Ayurvedic, and other herbs from around the world according to traditional and time-honored diagnostic systems.
+Those who graduate from the Professional Herbalist Course will be able to evaluate illness using such assessment methods as interrogation, observation, tongue, pulse and other differential systems based on the integration of traditional Chinese and Ayurvedic medicine (TCM & TAM) diagnostics.
 Herbs are then recommended according to the individual signs and symptoms unique to each patient.
 Through this system the student learns how and why certain types of herbal treatments may be appropriate for one person but not for another with the same ailment.

 Why study Chinese herbs along with Western herbs?